gerimantas/DM-v2/README.md

 - 🧠 **AI-Powered Code Generation**: Leverages Claude API to generate high-quality Python code based on natural language task descriptions
 - 📚 **Code Templates**: Pre-built templates for common programming tasks
 - 🔍 **Code Analysis**: Identifies potential issues and suggests improvements
-- 💻 **User-Friendly Interface**: Simple command-line interface for interacting with the assistant
+- 💻 **User-Friendly Interface**: Both command-line and graphical interfaces for interacting with the assistant
 - 🛠️ **Customizable**: Easily extend with new templates and functionality

 ## Project Structure